-New students must submit a copy of a valid CPR and First Aid cards during the first summer semester to the Clinical Compliance Coordinator (CCC) of the program.
-Continuing students must submit a copy of recertifications in advance of their expiration dates.
-On-line courses will not be accepted.
+New students must submit a copy of a valid CPR cards during the first summer semester to their online Complio accounts,.
+Continuing students must submit a copy of re certifications in advance of their expiration dates.
+Fully on-line courses will not be accepted, but hybrid courses with an in-person testing component are acceptable.
 Any student whose CPR or First Aid expires before the end of a clinical practicum course will not be allowed to start that course.
 Missed days for this reason will not be waived; the student will be required to make that time up.

-Criminal Offense Background Investigation (COBI) and Drug Testing
+Criminal Offender Background Information (CORI) and Drug Testing

-Incoming students will get a Criminal Background Check, a FACIS III clearance and a 12-panel drug screening in the first month after orientation.
-Most clinical sites require an additional COBI and/or drug testing before a student is allowed to begin their final affiliations.
-The Clinical Compliance Coordinator will assist students in using the COMPLIO system to get these done and each student will be responsible for their own reports.
+Incoming students will be required to purchase a Criminal Background Check, a FACIS III clearance and a 12-panel drug screening in the summer after orientation.
+Many clinical sites also require an additional CORI and/or drug testing before a student is allowed to begin their final affiliations.
+The Clinical Compliance Coordinator will assist students in using the Complio system to get these done and each student will be responsible for their own reports.
 The reports may be sent to a student's clinical site upon request of the site's coordinator.

-The Clinical Compliance Coordinator oversees the COBI reports and will inform the DCE and Program Director if a negative result occurs.
+The Clinical Compliance Coordinator oversees the CORI reports and will inform the DCE and Program Director if a negative result occurs.
 If the report is negative, the DCE is informed and meets with the student to discuss the effect this will have on clinical education courses and site selection.
 A negative return on a criminal background check or a failed drug screen result WILL LIKELY preclude participation in clinical experiences, as well as your ability to be licensed to practice in some or all states.
 Students are encouraged to discuss ANY concerns either anonymously with the University Clinical Case Manager at clinicalcasemanager@uconn.edu, or personally with the CCC or Program Director at the start of their training, since the nature and timing of criminal offenses are considered.
 Please note that clinical sites, not the DPT Program or UConn have ultimate authority in permitting students to participate in clinical care at their facilities.